What To Do With Return to A-Z Guide

 - Step 3

-- Residential curbside carts must be placed at the curb before 7 a.m. of the collection day.
+- Residential curbside carts must be placed out at the curb before 7 a.m. on your weekly service day.

 - Address: